Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-This tests your knowledge of Alberta’s traffic laws.
-The following guidelines apply:
+Knowledge tests assess your knowledge of Alberta’s traffic laws.

-- all driver’s licence classes with the exception of Class 5
+- all driver’s licence classes, except for Class 5

 - the air brake endorsement